ohansemmanuel/Understanding-Flexbox/2. flex container/flex-container.md

 ![Understanding flexbox - flex-container](http://i.imgur.com/xK4JUVX.jpg)

-In the last aricle, I established some core principles.
+In the last article, I established some core principles.
 What flex-containers and flex-items are, and how to initiate the Flexbox model.
 Now is a good time to put all of that to good use.
 So, brace up.

 Having set a parent element as a flex container, a couple of **alignment properties** are made available to be used on the flex container.
 Just like you'd define the width property on a block element as `width: 200px`, there are 6 different properties the flex container can take on, and defining these properties do NOT take a different approach.